incompl/inlay/README.md

 ### & max-content-width {css width}

-(not implemented)

 Assures that the width of this block's content cannot be wider than {css width}.
-To do this, an additional child HTML element is created with a max-width of {css width}.
+To do this, an additional child HTML element is created with a max-width of {css width} and with `margin: auto;`

 ### & inline-block-children